- Are you interested in pursuing CPA Canada?

 - Presently Chanda is working as a Manager, Accounting Policy and Advisory in a financial institution in Toronto, Canada.

 I immigrated to Canada in mid-2016, beginning a new chapter in my life.
 I realized early on that having a Canadian CPA degree would make my job search easy and it surely did!

-So I would recommend finance professionals/ Accountants moving to Canada or already in Canada, to pursue CPA Canada as it would be a great value addition.
+So I would recommend finance professionals/ Accountants moving to Canada or already in Canada, to pursue CPA Canada as it would be great value addition.